aidenkoog/epic-til/EnglishSentence.md

 - It might come in handy when you lose your credit cards.
 - What's eating you?
 - You look beat / You look tired

+I go out from elevator.
+I just got out of the elevator.

+Today, I also I'm so busy.
+I'm also very busy today.

+I think it's very hard for me to work with my coworker.
+I find it very hard to work with my coworker.

+My coworker is all junior levels.
+My team consists entirely of junior-level employees.

+The situation is goes well.
+The situation is going well.

+They don't know what they have to do.
+They’re unclear about their responsibilities.

+I involve in three project.
+I’m involved in three projects.

+Great sentence/s:
+Our CEO doesn't want to hire more employees.
+Our CEO is reluctant to expand the workforce.

+These days, I haven't been improving on my skills.
+Recently, I’ve noticed little to no growth in my skillset.

+I regret selecting this company.
+I wish I hadn’t decided to work for this company.
+Hit the hay